Table of contents

 Opening a demat account is relatively easy.
 The process remains almost similar whether you are opening an account online or offline.
 Here are the steps to open a demat account offline-

-- Select the depository participant
+- Select the depository participant (Registered brokerage firms)

-- Filling up the application form
+- Fill up the application form and submit KYC documents

 What are the documents required to open a demat account?